-When a family transfers from one unit to another, the PHA will transfer their security deposit to the new unit and will be assessed at the new rent amount at time of the move unless the transfer is due to a reasonable accommodation.
-The tenant will be billed for any maintenance or other charges due for the "old" unit.
+When a family transfers from one unit to another, the PHA will transfer their security deposit to the new unit.
+The tenant will be billed for any maintenance or others charges due for the "old" unit.

 12-III.E.
 COST OF TRANSFER